 The Real Estate Foundation's operating expenses include administrative expenses for operations, property carrying costs and transfers to related organizations pertaining to the sale of real estate.
-Operating expenses totaled \$1,240,747 for the year ended June 30, 2021, an increase of \$694,051, or 127%, as compared to fiscal year 2020.
-While administrative costs decreased significantly and property carrying costs increased slightly, the increase in total operating expenses is primarily due to an increase in transfers to related organizations from the distribution of sales proceeds, representing \$923,527, or 74% of operating expenses.
-The Real Estate Foundation's operating expenses were \$546,696 for the year ended June 30, 2020, a decrease of \$112,673, or 17%, as compared to fiscal year 2019.
+Operating expenses totaled \$1,022,220 for the year ended June 30, 2022, a decrease of \$218,527, or 18%, as compared to fiscal year 2021.
+While administrative costs increased significantly and property carrying costs decreased slightly, the decrease in total operating expenses is primarily due to a decrease in transfers to related organizations from the distribution of sales proceeds, representing \$378,252, or 37% of operating expenses.
+The Real Estate Foundation's operating expenses were \$1,240,747 for the year ended June 30, 2021, an increase of \$694,051, or 127%, as compared to fiscal year 2020.
+The increase in operating expenses was primarily due to an increase in transfers to related organizations from the distribution of sales proceeds, representing \$923,527, or 74% of operating expenses.

-The following illustrates the operating expenses by source that were used to fund operating activities for the fiscal year ended June 30, 2021 and the two preceding fiscal years:
+The following illustrates the operating expenses by source that were used to fund operating activities for the fiscal years ended June 30: